Knotting Minimal Sets: Surface expansions

 \begin{proof} By Corollary \ref{isocor} the knot group of $M$ is given by the fundamental group of the complement of some finite stage $E_N$.
 As $E_N$ is $S^3$ with a finite CW complex removed, the result follows. \end{proof}

 \begin{remark}{\em The requirement in Corollary \ref{isocor} that the minimal set $M$ has an oriented surface expansion is strictly necessary.
-For example, to take the Sturmian examples considered earlier, it is easy to construct expansions $M=\cap_iS_i$ by solid surfaces in which the embeddings $S_{i+1}\to S_i$ at each stage braid the images of the $S^1\vee S^1$; we saw an example of this in the right hand diagram of Figure 3.
+For example, to take the Sturmian examples considered earlier, it is easy to construct handlebody presentations $M=\cap_iS_i$ in which the embeddings $S_{i+1}\to S_i$ at each stage braid the images of the $S^1\vee S^1$; we saw an example of this in the right hand diagram of Figure 3.
 While that maps $S_{i+1}\to S_i$ still induce the same isomorphism in the fundamental group, the resulting homomorphisms $\pi_1(E_i)\to \pi_1(E_{i+1})$ are no longer isomorphisms. }\end{remark}

-\begin{remark} {\em Handel \cite{H} shows that any one-dimensional minimal set $M$ of a flow in $S^3$ that occurs in isolation (meaning that it is the only minimal set of the flow in a neighbourhood of $M$) is necessarily a surface minimal set; i.e., it occurs as a minimal set of a flow on a surface.
+\begin{remark} {\em Handel \cite{H} shows that any one-dimensional minimal set $M$ of a flow in $S^3$ that occurs in isolation is necessarily a surface minimal set; i.e., it occurs as a minimal set of a flow on a surface.
 This was relevant to the then open Seifert conjecture, for which Schweitzer \cite{S} had constructed a counter-example with an isolated minimal set supporting a $C^1$ flow.
 In fact, the example constructed by Schweitzer is an unknotted Sturmian minimal set embedded in much the same way as in Figure 5.
 In general, using Schwietzer's technique it is straightforward to embed an unknotted minimal set of an oriented surface flow as an isolated minimal set of a $C^1$ flow on $S^3$.
 While the aperiodic, one-dimensional minimal sets on a surface have limited differentiablity, these minimal sets occur intertwined in larger invariant sets of unlimited differentiability as we shall see in Section \ref{templates}.
 While Kuperberg \cite{K} has settled the Seifert conjecture for smooth flows, it would be interesting to determine whether there is any restriction on the knotting for an isolated one-dimensional minimal set of a $C^1$ flow on $S^3$. }\end{remark}